GhoulMage/Dream-Emerald/README.md

 * **Poison** is super-effective against fairy, and also resists it
 * **Sound Type**
 * New Map Areas
-* Default Text Speed to Fast
-* Default Sound to Stereo
 * Wild Pokémon will drop their items after fainting
 * 15% Chance to find a double wild Pokémon encounter
 * Mostly updated to Gen 8